-NBA free agency tracker (plus trades): The Rockets might have some tough decisions to make
+NBA free agency tracker (plus trades): Would Russell Westbrook for John Wall make sense?

 7. Davis Bertans (Washington Wizards), Unrestricted Free Agent

-Wizards GM Tommy Sheppard has said that re-signing Bertans, who shot 42 percent on three-pointers last season, is the franchise’s top offseason priority.
+Wizards GM Tommy Sheppard has said re-signing Bertans, who shot 42 percent on three-pointers last season, is the franchise’s top offseason priority.

 8. Bogdan Bogdanovic (Sacramento Kings), Restricted Free Agent